-The statements of facts as well as the Exhibits and Appendix offered into evidence by the Informant are inadmissible under the rules of evidence before the Supreme Court in this original proceeding.
+The statement of facts by Informant, and the documents in the Informant's Appendix, offered no admissible evidence before the Supreme Court in this original proceeding.
 The Informant must offer evidence, admissible under the Rules of Evidence, in support of Informant's allegations against Respondent, and may not rest on documents and affidavits that do not meet the standards for admissibility under the rules of evidence.
-Both in Respondent's Statement of Facts, and in a separate motion, the Respondent has objected to the admission in evidence before the court of any and all of the documents and affidavits offered by the Informant in support of its Information and Brief.
-Unless and until the Informant properly brings an original proceeding before this Honorable Supreme Court in strict compliance with the rules of evidence, the rules of procedure and the substantive law, the Information should be dismissed both for failure to state a claim upon which relief may be granted and for failure to make a submissible original case.
+Both in Respondent's Introduction and Objection in this Brief, as well as in a separate motion, the Respondent has objected to the admission into evidence before the court of any and all of the documents and affidavits offered by the Informant in support of its Information and Brief.
+Unless and until the Informant properly brings an original proceeding before this

+Honorable Supreme Court in strict compliance with the rules of evidence, the rules of procedure and the substantive law, the Information should be dismissed both for failure to state a claim upon which relief may be granted and for failure to make a submissible original case.

 Informant now comes before this Court seeking to have the court admit into evidence incompetent affidavits, uncertified documents and hearsay all in violation of the rules of evidence.
-This court cannot do.
+This, the court cannot do.
 No credit should be given by this court to any of the documentary evidence offered by the Informant both as an Exhibit to Informant's Information and in the Appendix to Informant's Brief.
 These are clearly substantial evidentiary matters that this Court should consider before any attempt to discipline Respondent for alleged professional misconduct.

 Moreover, such evidence would be unnecessary if this was a case that warranted automatic discipline against Respondent under a theory of reciprocity.
 If this was a reciprocal disciplinary case, the only thing that would be necessary to present to this Honorable Supreme Court would be the Order and Judgment of the U.S. District Court disciplining the Respondent for professional misconduct.
 No such Order and Judgment exists.
-Thus, the Informant seeks not to have Respondent disciplined under any reciprocal theory, but rather under a theory that the evidence presented to the Court warrants disciplinary action against the Respondent.
-If, so then the Informant must present substantial credible evidence in support of Informant's Information admissible in evidence in support of Respondent's claims under the rules of evidence.
+Thus, the Informant seeks not to have Respondent disciplined under any reciprocal theory, but rather under a theory that the evidence offered to the Court warrants disciplinary action against the Respondent.
+If, so then the Informant must offer substantial credible evidence in support of Informant's Information admissible in evidence in support of Respondent's claims under the rules of evidence.
 Informant has failed to state a claim upon which relief may be granted, has failed to present sufficient admissible evidence in support of said claim, and thus the Information should be dismissed.